 What security procedures does Booking.com have in place to safeguard your personal information?

-In accordance with European data protection laws, we observe reasonable procedures to prevent unauthorized access and the misuse of personal information.
+In accordance with European data protection laws, we observe reasonable procedures to prevent unauthorised access and the misuse of personal information.

 How can you control the personal information you have given to Booking.com?

 You always have the right to review the personal information we keep about you.
-You can request an overview of your personal data by emailing us, using the email address stated below, and writing "Request personal information" in the subject line of your email.
+You can request an overview of your personal data by emailing us, using the email address stated below.
+Please write 'Request personal information' in the subject line of your email.

-You can also contact us if you believe that the personal information we have for you is incorrect, if you believe that we're no longer entitled to use your personal data, or if you have any other questions about how your personal information is used or about this Privacy Statement.
-Email or write to us using the contact details listed below.
-We'll handle your request in accordance with the applicable Dutch data protection law.
+You can also contact us if you believe that the personal information we have for you is incorrect, if you believe that we are no longer entitled to use your personal data, or if you have any other questions about how your personal information is used or about this Privacy Statement.
+Please email or write to us using the contact details listed below.
+We will handle your request in accordance with the applicable Dutch data protection law.

 Who is responsible for the processing of personal information of the Booking.com Online Services for Accommodation Providers?

 Booking.com B.V. controls the processing of personal information collected from the Booking.com Online Services for Accommodation Providers.
 Booking.com B.V. is a private, limited liability company, incorporated under the laws of the Netherlands and has its offices at Herengracht 597, 1017 CE Amsterdam, the Netherlands.
-If you have any suggestions, requests, or comments about privacy, personal data, and how we handle personal information, send an email to email@example.com
+If you have any suggestions, requests or comments about privacy, personal data and how we handle personal information, please send an email to firstname.lastname@example.org